pangeo-forge/pangeo-forge-runner/docs/tutorial/flink.md

    ```

 ## Setting up Runner Configuration

-Dataset recipes can be configured at runtime in a few different ways and with a couple
-of different configuration file formats

-### Runner Configuration

 Let's first look at defining *where* the data that our recipes will use is stored.
 There are three aspects of this question
 we must answer: